 Like vinegar, this does not preserve the plant part, but it does save the flavor.
 This is a great way for oils that will be used in dishes where you want a subtle hint of that herb’s flavor.

 Place clean and dried herbs in a jar, and top with oil, making sure herbs are completely submerged.
 Store in a cool and dark area, and let infuse for 4-6 weeks.

 It’s important to note that herbs and oils are both low-acid.
 Together, they could support the growth of mold or botulism bacteria.
-The National Center for Home Food Preservation recommends that oils may be flavored with fresh herbs to be stored in the refrigerator and used within 2 to 3 days.
+The National Center for Home Food Preservation recommends that oils flavored with fresh herbs be stored in the refrigerator and used within 2 to 3 days.